 Responsibility by Design

-We are ensuring the Human Brain Project continues to be developed responsibly and in accordance with ethical and legal regulations and principles, including human rights, data protection, ethics standards, and good clinical practice by undertaking research and developing advice.
+We worked to ensure that the Human Brain Project developed responsibly and in accordance with ethical and legal regulations and principles, including human rights, data protection, ethics standards, and good clinical practice by undertaking research and developing advice.

-We are monitoring political, security, intelligence, and military uses/misuses of scientific and technological findings, and are responding to current ethical and societal concerns raised from the Human Brain Project.
+We monitored political, security, intelligence, and military uses/misuses of scientific and technological findings, and responded to current ethical and societal concerns raised from the Human Brain Project.

 Anyone can request to address ethical, regulatory and social issues raised by HBP research.